lgibelli/singularity-docs/index.rst

         URL=localhost
         export NODE_ENV PORT ALLOW_HTTP URL

 Now we can build the definition file into an image!
-Simply run and the image will be ready to go:
+Simply run ``build`` and the image will be ready to go:

 ::